Data spaces

 Informations and statistics

-You can display information of a given account, container or objects with the swift stat command:
+You can display various informations of your account, container or objects with the mc command:

 Uploads and dowloads